 But when the body retains high amounts of cholesterol, it skyrockets the risk of heart diseases.

 This is because fatty deposits begin to develop in the blood vessels.

-These deposits log the blood vessels and make it difficult to have free-flowing blood in our arteries.
+These deposits clog the blood vessels and make it difficult to have free-flowing blood in our arteries.

-A study conducted in 2013 linked yogurt consumption to healthy cholesterol and blood pressure level.
+A study linked yogurt consumption to healthy cholesterol and blood pressure level.